-As the lead Coordinator, the Associate Vice President, Administration has responsibility for coordinating the College's efforts to comply with and carry out its responsibilities under Title IX and its implementing regulations, including training, education, communication, and investigation of complaints.
-The Associate Vice President, Administration is primarily responsible for coordinating the investigation of all complaints of discrimination on the basis of sex, and complaints involving faculty and staff.
+As the lead Coordinator, the Associate Vice President of Operations has responsibility for coordinating the College's efforts to comply with and carry out its responsibilities under Title IX and its implementing regulations, including training, education, communication, and investigation of complaints.
+The Associate Vice President of Operations is primarily responsible for coordinating the investigation of all complaints of discrimination on the basis of sex, and complaints involving faculty and staff.